glixen-technologies/glixen-technologies/README.md

 ### 01. Tell Us What You Need

-Share your project goals, required skill set, timeline, and development needs.
+Share your project goals, required skill set, AI/ML needs, timeline, and development requirements.

 </td>
 <td width="33%" align="center" valign="top">

 ### 02. Start Your Free Trial

-Get matched with a suitable developer and begin with a 3-day free trial.
+Get matched with a suitable developer or development team and begin with a 3-day free trial.

 </td>
 <td width="33%" align="center" valign="top">